 Story of how value brands have transformed the UK clothing market

-From my point of view this change has occurred not just through a necessity to save money in an economically challenging environment but also via a change in customer perception.
+From my point of view this change has occurred not just through a necessity to save money in an economically challenging environment, but also through a change in customer perception.

-In my mind there are 4/5 categories to the value brand clothing market in the UK: Supermarket retailers with a general appeal, such as Tesco, Sainsbury's and Asda; shops primarily appealing to a younger market, approximately 16-25 year olds, such as New Look and H&M; shops aimed at larger women/ older women, including Bon Marche and Evans; and finally TKMaxx and Primark, shops that deserve their own categories in my opinion.
+In my mind there are 4/5 categories in the value brand clothing market in the UK: Supermarket retailers with a general appeal; such as Tesco, Sainsbury’s and Asda, shops primarily appealing to a younger market, approximately 16-25 year olds; such as New Look and H&M, shops aimed at larger women/ older women, including Bon Marche and Evans; and finally TKMaxx and Primark; shops that deserve their own categories, in my opinion.

-With the exclusion of TKMaxx, Primark, New Look and H&M, all of which shall be discussed individually, the value brands have traditionally battled the stigma of being 'value'.
-So what changed?
-Total rebranding and clever avoidance of associating their clothes with their parent brand.
+With the exclusion of TKMaxx, Primark, New Look and H&M; all of which shall be discussed individually, the value brands have traditionally battled the stigma of being ‘value’.
+So, what has changed?
+Total rebranding and clever avoidance of associating their clothing with that of their parent brand.

-Although there do exist exceptions to the rule, primarily the value brand clothes avoid placing their brand name on the clothes and instead opt to have a house of brands not directly connected to the shop's name e.g. Tesco and their F&F clothing line, Sainsbury's have their TU clothing line and Primark has its Atmosphere clothing line.
-Excluding Primark and TKMaxx who set their own trends and rules, the vast majority of value brands use named designers to add credibility to their lines.
-For example Evans uses the designer Clements Ribeiro, Sainsburys have Gok Wan and Asda have Moda and Barbara Kulanicki.
+Although there are exceptions to the rule; primarily the value brand clothes avoid placing their brand name on the clothes and instead opt to have a house of brands not directly connected to the shop’s name.
+Good examples of these include Tesco and their F&F clothing line, Sainsbury’s with their TU clothing line and Primark with its Atmosphere clothing line.
+Excluding Primark and TKMaxx who set their own trends and rules; the vast majority of value brands used well-known designers to add credibility to their lines.
+For example Evans uses the designer, Clements Ribeiro, Sainsburys have Gok Wan and Asda have Moda and Barbara Kulanicki.

 The customer perceptions of TKMaxx, New Look and H&M are, in varying ways, unique from the other value brand clothing companies.
-Although widely accepted as value brands or at least value providing brands, their target markets haven't really had the same negative associations with them that the other brands had to fight off.
+Although widely accepted as value brands or at least value providing brands; their target markets haven’t really had the same negative associations with them that the other brands had to fight against.

-I believe that New Look and H&M have managed to avoid the stigma because their target consumers tend to be 16-25 years old, either in education and thus not earning, or working on the lower rungs of the corporate ladder- aka having little money for clothes.
-Simply put their market neither can nor expect to pay big money to keep up with trends and this is how New Look/H&M price their products and market themselves.
-Everything about their shops targets this age of consumer- the music (current chart music with varying levels of indie persuasion), the pictures on the walls (include models that are, if not the same age, then a very similar age to the target consumer), as well as the colour scheme/décor of the buildings.
+I believe that New Look and H&M have managed to avoid the stigma, because their target consumers tend to belong to a younger age group; ranging from 16-25 years old; either studying and not earning, or working in the lower rungs of the corporate ladder; with a limited clothing budget.
+Simply put, they comprise a market that cannot be expected to pay big money, to keep up with trends.
+This is how New Look/H&M price their products and market themselves.
+Everything about their shops targets consumers in this age group- the music (current chart music with varying levels of Indie persuasion), the pictures on the walls (include models that are, if not the same age, then fall within a similar age group as the target consumer), this applies to the colour scheme/décor of the buildings, as well.

-TKMaxx, on the other hand, markets itself as providing popular named premium brands at low cost; 'Big Labels Small Prices'.
-TKMaxx claim to deal directly with designers and brand owners and then pass their savings on to the consumer.
-As a result, a consumer doesn't feel like they are wearing a value brand but rather the opposite- as TKMaxx make them believe, they are simply a 'savvy' shopper.
-For instance, from their website the inference is that TKMaxx consumers are just 'in' on the shopping secrets- there is even a technique to making the most of a TKMaxx store!
-The unique shopping experience, the unique clothes (TKMaxx boasts that no two shops stock the same clothes) and the unique concept of providing big brands on the high street at outlet pricing ensured that TKMaxx has never really seemed a 'value' brand.
+TKMaxx, on the other hand, markets itself as providing popular premium brands at low cost; ‘Big Labels Small Prices’.
+TKMaxx claim to deal directly with designers and brand owners and passing their savings on to the consumer.
+As a result, a consumer doesn’t feel like they are wearing a value brand but rather the opposite; as TKMaxx makes them believe, they are simply a ‘savvy’ shopper.
+For instance, from their website the inference is that TKMaxx consumers are just ‘in’ on the shopping secrets-there is even a technique to making the most of a TKMaxx store!
+The unique shopping experience, the unique clothes (TKMaxx boasts that no two shops stock the same clothes) and the unique concept of providing big brands on the high street at outlet pricing, ensured that TKMaxx has never really seemed a ‘value’ brand.

-In terms of putting this seemingly new mind-set in to practice I would like to draw on my own shopping experiences.
-Having just recently left full-time education I am well acquainted with the average female university student mind-set and their approach to clothes shopping- only purchasing premium/ middle market branded products predominantly during sale periods (or using their birthday/Christmas money!), and purchasing value products largely as and when desired.
+In terms of putting this seemingly new mind-set in to practice, I would like to draw upon my own shopping experiences.
+Having just recently left full-time education, I am well acquainted with the average female university student mindset and their approach to clothes shopping;only purchasing premium/middle market branded products predominantly during sale periods (or using their birthday/Christmas money!), and purchasing value products largely as and when desired.

 Although there is still an element of prestige associated with premium brands that cannot be replicated by the value brands, there is a shared sense of approval in terms of the value brands.
-Instead of being a cheap means to an end, many students (myself included) searched for and bought value products that defy their price category; there is a degree of achievement buying something from Tesco that surprises people when they find out where it was purchased- or at the very least when its origin isn't immediately guessable.
+Instead of being a cheap means to an end, many students (myself included) searched for and bought value products that defy their price category.
+There is a degree of achievement buying something from Tesco that surprises people when they find out where it was purchased; or at the very least when its origin isn’t immediately predictable.

-Even though reports suggest that the value brand has been growing since the early 21st century and not just during the recent economic downturn, with economic recovery inevitable (hopefully), it will be interesting to see if the value brand maintains its growth or if increased financial prosperity sees consumers turn towards costlier middle/premium products.
-It is possible that consumers are starting to value the clothes on their quality and less on the prestige of the brand; having experienced value brands for the last decade or so and persistently increasing purchases from that market, perhaps this is a message to middle markets; if they want to maintain their dominance then either the quality or price, needs to become more compe
+Even though reports suggest that the value brand has been growing since the early 21st century and not just during the recent economic downturn;with economic recovery inevitable (hopefully).
+It will be interesting to see if the value brand maintains its growth, or if increased financial prosperity sees consumers turn towards costlier middle/premium products.
+It is possible that consumers are starting to value the clothes more on their quality and less on the prestige of the brand.
+Having experienced value brands for the last decade or so and persistently increasing purchases from that market.
+Perhaps this is a message to middle markets-if they want to maintain their dominance, then either the quality or price needs to become more competitive.